tinify/third-party-integrations/nopcommerce.md

 url: "https://www.nopcommerce.com/p/1059/seo-optimizer-nopcommerce-seo-plugin.aspx"
 ---

-SEO Optimizer is an nopCommerce plugin that help you optimize your webstore's SEO.
-It helps you get better ranking on Google, Yahoo, Bing and various other search engines by solving a few SEO pitfalls in nopCommerce.
-Also supports lossy image compression using TinyPNG for even more saved bytes!
+SEO Optimizer is plugin that helps you optimize your webstore, get a better ranking on Google, Yahoo and Bing search engines and adds lossy image compression using TinyPNG for even more saved bytes!